 Conetxtual Field Study Structure

 Our study was composed of interview, observations and a digital poll.
 In depth interviews with 8 professionals from the fields of innovation adoption, public space design and UX.
-We talked about innovation in the public space, empathic design and the phenomenon of micro mobility.
+We talked about innovation in the public space, human centered design and the phenomenon of micro mobility.
 Observations in Tel Aviv included participatory scooter usage and shadowing Active Users.
 We also conducted a Coerced Users’ observation, learning how they handle / avoid Micro Mobility solutions.
 A digital poll for 68 early adopters aged 27-50 on the way they perceive micro mobility.
 This was the basis for choosing interviewees.
 In-depth interviews with 12 Coerced Users about their perception of smart city, public space innovation and micro mobility services.

 Findings